freifunk-gluon/gluon/docs/features/monitoring.rst

     interfaces.
 This data can be used to determine the network topology.

 All categories will have a ``node_id`` key.
-It should be used to relate data of different catagories.
+It should be used to relate data of different categories.

 Accessing Node Information
 --------------------------